OSGeo/gdal/doc/source/drivers/raster/zarr.rst

       In classic 2D mode, whereas the subdataset list should include all arrays, including those with 0 or 1 dimension.

--  .. oo:: USE_ZMETADATA
+-  .. oo:: USE_CONSOLIDATED_METADATA
       :choices: YES, NO
       :default: YES

-      Whether to use consolidated metadata from .zmetadata (Zarr V2 only).
+      Whether to use consolidated metadata (from :file:`.zmetadata` for Zarr V2, or root :file:`zarr.json` for Zarr V3)

 -  .. oo:: CACHE_TILE_PRESENCE
       :choices: YES, NO